Project Pressure Partners with Guideline Geo to Study Endangered Equatorial Glaciers

 • Puncak Jaya, Papua, Indonesia: These are the last glaciers in the Pacific region, receding rapidly.
 This expedition is a crucial opportunity to document them while they are still around.

-The team included Klaus Thymann, Muhindo Rogers, Kule Jocknus Bwabu Solomon, and Dr. Heïdi Sevestre.
+The team including Klaus Thymann, Muhindo Rogers, Kule Jocknus Bwabu Solomon, and Dr. Heïdi Sevestre.

 From Glacier to Drinking Glass